timsamoff/LooseyGoosey/README.md

-# Goose Game
+# Loosey Goosey

 (Possibly) A game by Tim Samoff (tim@samoff.com)

-Audio by
+Audio by Josiah Samoff
+Animation by Vicki Samarin

 ## Description